r0han99/formula1-web-paddock/README.md

   - Understanding the relation between Tyre Degradation and Lap Times
   - Plotting Distance ahead.
 - Investigating: What is the perfect tyre life to attain max speed?.
-- [x] Car Images for Turbo Hybrid Era. - Update V3
+- [x] Car Images for Turbo Hybrid Era. - Update V4
+- Hardracing Simulation

 ... *brainstorming ideas to be included in the future.*